Sámi people: Land rights

 The Swedish government has allowed the world's largest onshore wind farm to be built in Piteå, in the Arctic region where the Eastern Kikkejaure village has its winter reindeer pastures.
 The wind farm will consist of more than 1,000 wind turbines and an extensive road infrastructure, which means that the feasibility of using the area for winter grazing in practice is impossible.
 Sweden has received strong international criticism, including by the UN Racial Discrimination Committee and the Human Rights Committee, that Sweden violates Sámi landrättigheter (land rights), including by not regulating industry.
 In Norway some Sámi politicians (for example—Aili Keskitalo) suggest giving the Sámi Parliament a special veto right on planned mining projects.

 Government authorities and NATO have built bombing-practice ranges in Sámi areas in northern Norway and Sweden.
 These regions have served as reindeer calving and summer grounds for thousands of years, and contain many ancient Sámi sacred sites.

+In October 2024, the United Nations Committee on Economic, Social and Cultural Rights ruled Finland had violated Sámi Indigenous people's rights to their land and culture.
+The decision responded to a petition filed by 17 members of the Sámi community regarding encroachment on their traditional territories for prospective mining activities.
+The UNCESCR relied on the International Covenant on Economic, Social and Cultural Rights in recognizing "Indigenous Peoples' right to land as an indispensable part of their right to take part in cultural life."
+The committee concluded Finland failed to properly consult the Sámi community, and directed the country to provide complainants with reparations as well as modify legislation regarding environmental, social, and cultural impact assessments.
+The decision was significant, as it marked the first time European Indigenous peoples were able to defend their land rights without relying on conventional property definitions, instead using concepts like cultural rights and living standards.